 Electrical Motor Controls for Integrated Systems, 5th Edition (Gary Rockis, Glen A. Mazur)

-As the owner of a field-based electrical services company, your goals certainly include seeing your business prosper and expand for years to come.
-The easiest way to do this involves ensuring that your electricians have the resources they need to grow right along with your company.
+As the owner of a field-based electrical services company, your goals likely include seeing your business prosper and expand in the years to come.
+The easiest way to do this?
+Ensure your electricians have the resources they need to grow along with your company.
 Ensure that their skills and education keep up with the rapidly-changing world of electronics.
 Keep these books in your office for your electricians to study at their leisure—you may even consider getting one or two of them for each member of your team as holiday gifts.
-If you’d like more tips on successfully operating an electrical services company, please consider visiting our blog or reaching out to one of our knowledgeable industry experts.